-- Bubbles often appear in the jar after removal from the canner because food is still boiling in the jar.
-Ordinarily bubbles do not appear once the product has been allowed to thoroughly cool. - If a jar does not seal, refrigerate it and use the food within 2 to 3 days.
+- ♦ Bubbles often appear in the jar after removal from the canner because food is still boiling in the jar.
+Ordinarily bubbles do not appear once the product has been allowed to thoroughly cool. - ◆ Jar breakage during processing is caused by: (1) packing jars too solidly or overfilling; (2) weakened, nicked, or chipped jars; (3) jars touching bottom of canner; (4) failure to tighten screw bands according to manufacturer's directions; (5) use of jars other than Mason jars. - ◆ Liquid lost from jars during processing is caused by: (1) packing jars too solidly or overfilling; (2) insufficient exhaust period; (3) air was exhausted too vigorously during the 10-minute venting period; (4) variation or sudden reduction of pressure in the canner; (5) failure to tighten screw bands according to the manufacturer's directions. - If liquid is lost during processing, do not open jar to replace liquid.
+Loss of liquid will not cause spoilage, but food above the liquid will discolor.
+If at least half of the liquid is gone, place the jar in the refrigerator and use the food within 3 days. - ♦ Flat sour, a type of food spoilage, is caused by canning overripe food, allowing precooked food to stand in the jar too long before processing, or keeping the jars in the canner too long after processing.
+It may be prevented by using fresh food; by properly processing, cooling, and storing food; and by removing jars from the canner promptly after processing.
+Flat sour shows no indication of spoilage until the jar is opened.
+Discard the contents. - ◆ Food spoilage or jars not sealing is caused by: (1) failure to follow exact timetables and recipes; (2) failure to wipe sealing edge of jar clean before placing lid on jar; (3) having foods, seeds, or grease lodged between lid and jar; (4) using jars which are nicked, cracked, or have sharp sealing edges; (5) failure to tighten screw bands according to manufacturer's directions; (6) turning jars upside down while jars are cooling and sealing. - If a jar does not seal, refrigerate it and use the food within 3 days.
 Otherwise, reprocess or freeze the food within 24 hours.
 Freeze or repack using new lids.
-Reprocess for the full recommended processing time. - Jar breakage during processing is caused by: (1) packing jar too solidly or overfilling; (2) weakened, nicked, or chipped jars; (3) jars touching bottom of canner; (4) failure to tighten screw bands according to manufacturer's directions; or (5) use of jars other than Mason jars.

-- Liquid lost from jars during processing is caused by: (1) packing jar too solidly or overfilling; (2) insufficient exhaust period; (3) air was exhausted too vigorously during the 10-minute venting period; (4) variation or sudden reduction of pressure in the canner; or (5) failure to tighten screw bands according to manufacturer's directions. - If liquid is lost during processing, do not open the jar to replace the liquid.
-Loss of liquid will not cause spoilage, but food above the liquid will discolor.
-If at least half of the liquid is gone, place the jar in the refrigerator and use the food within 2-3 days. - Food spoilage or jars not sealing is caused by: (1) failure to follow exact timetables and recipes; (2) failure to wipe sealing edge of jar clean before placing lid on jar; (3) foods, seeds, or grease lodged between lid and jar; (4) jars which are nicked, cracked, or have sharp sealing edges; (5) failure to tighten screw bands according to manufacturer's directions; or (6) turning jars upside down while cooling and sealing. - Flat sour, a type of food spoilage, is caused by canning overripe food or allowing precooked foods to stand in jar too long before processing.
-It may be prevented by using fresh products and properly processing, cooling, and storing.
-Flat sour shows no indication of spoilage until jar is opened.
-Discard contents. - Mold can form only in the presence of air.
+Reprocess for the full recommended processing time. - ◆ Mold can form only in the presence of air.
 Therefore, jars are not sealed if mold is present.
-Discard contents. - The black deposit sometimes found on the underside of a lid is caused by tannins in the food or hydrogen sulfide which is liberated from the food by the heat of processing.
-This does not indicate spoilage. - The loss of color from beets during canning is usually due to the variety of beets used.
+Discard contents. - ♦ The black deposit sometimes found on the underside of a lid is caused by tannins in the food or hydrogen sulfide which is liberated from the food by the heat of processing.
+This does not indicate spoilage. - ♦ The loss of color from beets during canning is usually due to the variety of beets used.
 Two varieties that retain color well are Ruby Queen and Detroit Red.
 To reduce bleeding of color, precook beets with entire root and 1 to 2 inches of stem.
-Remove stem and root after precooking. - For more information, visit www.GoPresto.com/recipes/canning.
+Remove stem and root after precooking. - ♦ For more information, visit www.GoPresto.com/content/canning.